-NOTE: At this time only procurement cards will be issued to the Financial Service purchasers only.
+NOTE: At this time procurement cards will only be issued to Purchasers in Financial Services.

-6.3 Procurement Card Agreement
+7.3 Procurement Card Agreement

 Each person assigned a procurement card must sign an Acknowledgement of Receipt Form before activating the card.
 The form must be immediately returned to the purchasing manager.